dekelpilli/campaign4/README.md

 - A relic can be taken to a Diviner in any city to learn (for free) what mods are in its pre-determined pool.

 ### Uniques
+- Uniques are pre-defined items with powerful affixes, and also with drawbacks.
-- Unique items/receptacle can be fed into another unique item of the same type (name), to increase that unique item's level.
+- Unique items/receptacles can be fed into another unique item of the same type (name), to increase that unique item's level.
-- You can always what a unique's next level will be.
+- You can always see what a unique's next level will be.

 ### Crafting
 #### Vials